markvillar/Flora/README.md

 ### About
 1. The app takes advantage of Wikipedia articles using [WikipediaKit](https://github.com/Raureif/WikipediaKit)
-2. The app uses Firebase as backend to store highlighted places
+2. ~~The app uses Firebase as backend to store highlighted places~~
-3. Google Places API to reverse
+3. ~~Google Places API to reverse~~

 To Do:
-1. Dynamic fetching of highlighted/featured places
+1. Dynamic fetching of articles
-2. Optimise fetching of featured places
+2. Optimise fetching of articles